 Automatic payment systems are convenient, but convenience always has a cost.
-It is essential to audit your automatic payments regularly, or you may get an unhappy surprise.
+Auditing your automatic payments regularly is essential, or you will get an unhappy surprise.

 I noticed a charge on my PayPal account.
 An email arrived confirming I had made the payment.
 I investigated and saw it was for a service I no longer used.
 The email concerned me, as I don’t particularly appreciate squandering my income.

 The convenience of this service is obvious.
-You have a fire and forget system that makes sure you pay your bills on time.
+You have a fire-and-forget system ensuring you pay your bills on time.
 The problem I have run into is with PayPal.
 I have not managed these payments.
 Operator error is the main issue here, not the services offered by PayPal.

 PayPal allows you to set up automatic payments to various services.
 This capability is very convenient, but it also offers the ability to Manage Automatic Payments.
 You can find it in the Menu for Payments.